 The advanced electromedical devices for fulfilling the global medical needs of infection treatments without drugs and harmful side effects, and individualized bioelectric wound healing stimulation, did not exist.
 So we invented and developed them.

 The SIS Machines Project has combined 7 years of independent research and development of novel silver iontophoresis, and other nano- to micro-current therapeutic electromedical applications, with extensive data from internationally published medical-scientific research spanning several decades.

 The SIS equipment is in continuous use at the Electromedicine Clinic.
 Our supply of the SIS machines to our end-user customers, and the information that we can provide to them about use of the SIS equipment, is backed by this real-world, ongoing clinical expertise and experience.

 Our mission is to provide highly effective electromedical (electrotherapy) stimulator and electrode systems, for general and widest possible accessibility and benefit.
-We will supply advanced electromedical equipment that is fast and simple to apply, directly to individuals or organizations, for use by both healthcare professionals and capably at home without any necessary medical expertise.
+We will supply advanced electromedical equipment that is fast and easy to apply, directly to individuals or organizations, for use by both healthcare professionals and capably at home without any necessary medical expertise.